-For many of us, the thought of going cold turkey and giving up all sweet-treats can be too much for many of us to handle.
+For many of us, the thought of going cold turkey and giving up all sweet treats can be too much for many of us to handle.
 The GOOD NEWS IS there are plenty of treats, recipes and meals out there just as delicious as your fave sugar-laden creations that are BETTER for you.
 For example, check out our Raw Bounty Slice.

 2. Up the protein…and FIBRE!

 Ensure that you are eating enough lean protein in your meals and snacks.
 High protein foods will help you to feel fuller for longer and gets your metabolism firing.
-It’ll keep hunger pangs at bay and prevent unnecessary snacking as well as enabling us to build lean muscle.
+It’ll keep hunger pangs at bay and prevent unnecessary snacking as well as enable us to build lean muscle.

 While you are at it, eat more fibre!
 Fibre is great for digestion, easing bloating and also helps keep you feeling fuller for longer.
-Think nuts, LSA, boiled eggs, poached chicken, lentils natural peanut butter, and tofu.
+Think nuts, LSA, boiled eggs, poached chicken, lentils, natural peanut butter, and tofu.